Red Flags and Warning Signs

 - Stay with your partner because you are afraid of what your partner would do if you broke up?

-If you answered yes to any of these questions, it is likely you are experiencing abuse and we can help.
-You are not alone.
-Our advocates are standing by, waiting to help you 24/7.
-Pick up the phone and call our crisis line right now: 845.562.5340.
+If you answered yes to any of these questions, it is likely you are experiencing abuse.
+You are not alone: our advocates are available to help you 24 hrs/day.
+Pick up the phone and call our hotline at 845.562.5340.